hgirundi/Getting-and-Cleaning-Data-Course/README.md

 The code takes for granted all the data is present in the same folder, un-compressed and without names altered.

-code book.md describes the variables, the data, and any transformations or work that was performed to clean up the data.
+CodeBook.md describes the variables, the data, and any transformations or work that was performed to clean up the data.

 run_analysis.R contains all the code to perform the analyses described in the 5 steps, this file can imported in Rstudio.